Veterinary Teaching Hospital

 A Medical Center for Animals

-With more than 80 veterinarians on staff, including more than two dozen specialists as well as interns and residents, the hospital has experts in fields from anesthesia to zoo medicine.
-There are boarded specialists in both large and small animal internal medicine, surgery, cardiology, neurology, ophthalmology, anesthesiology, radiology, emergency and critical care, dermatology, oncology, theriogenology (animal reproduction), and more.
+With more than 80 veterinarians on staff, including more than two dozen specialists as well as interns and residents, the Veterinary Teaching Hospital has experts in fields from anesthesia to zoo medicine.

 As the name indicates, “teaching” is one of the primary missions of the hospital.
 Veterinary students from all four years of the curriculum learn through active engagement in the care for animal patients.